openlegend/core-rules/core/SRD.md

 Your minion cannot act on the turn that it is summoned.
 On each of your following turns, your minion acts on your initiative count according to your direction, receiving the usual assortment of actions.
 If you invoke this boon while you already have minions summoned, your current minions are immediately dispelled.

-**Permanent Minions:** At Power Levels 6 and above, you may choose to increase the invocation time to 8 hours.
-If you do so, your minion exists permanently and does not require a sustain action to persist, nor is it dispelled when you invoke this boon to summon temporary minions.
-The maximum number of permanent minions you may have at any time is equal to your attribute score used for invocation.

 **Special:** Creatures summoned by this boon cannot be healed if they reach zero hit points.
 They are permanently dead.
 Additionally, creatures summoned by this boon cannot invoke it.

-Multi-targeting for this boon does not work as it does for other effects.
+Multi-targeting for this boon does not work as it does for other boons.
 You may use a single invocation to summon multiple creatures.
 For each additional creature summoned beyond the first, you suffer an additional disadvantage 2 on your action roll to invoke.
 Any effect that modifies multi-targeting penalties will work as normal in offsetting this disadvantage.

 ## Telekinesis